 - 3/4 cup (1 1/2 sticks) unsalte butter, melted, plus extra for greasing

 - 1 cup Dutch-process cocoa powder, sifted

 - Preheat the oven to 350°F. Coat two 8-inch cake pans lightly with cooking spray and dust lightly with all-purpose flour.

 Sift the cake flour, sugar, baking powder, baking soda, and salt into the bowl of a stand mixer fitted with the whisk attachment.
 On low speed, add the eggs one at a time, beating well and scraping down the bowl with a rubber spatula after each addition.
 Add the butter

 and blend until smooth, about 2 minutes.
 Add the water and blend until a smooth batter forms, another 2 minutes.
-Add the cocoa powder last, mixing on medium speed until evenly blended, 2–3 minutes.
+Add the cocoa powder last, mixing on medium speed until evenly blended, 2 to 3 minutes.

 - Scrape down the bowl as needed while you mix.
 Divide the batter evenly between the pans.
-Bake until a skewer inserted near the center of each comes out clean, 40–50 minutes.
+Bake until a skewer inserted near the center of each comes out clean, 40 to 50 minutes.

 - Cool the layers in the pans for a few minutes before turning out onto wire racks.
 Cool completely before filling and icing with your favorite chocolate butter cream.